2023 Most Popular Computer Software Applications Graduate Certificate Schools in the Middle Atlantic Region

 The colleges and universities below are the most popular for computer software majors pursuing a graduate certificate.

 Our 2023 rankings named Rochester Institute of Technology the most popular school in the Middle Atlantic Region for computer software and applications students working on their graduate certificate.
-Located in the large suburb of Rochester, RIT is a private not-for-profit school with a large student population.
+Located in the large suburb of Rochester, RIT is a private not-for-profit college with a large student population.

 Of the 78 students majoring in computer software at RIT, 68% are male and 32% are female.